inmindos/thinking-flaws/Illusory correlation.md

     "cbias-meaning-from-little-data"
   ]
 source: "https://en.wikipedia.org/wiki/Illusory_correlation"
-excerpt: "Perceiving a relation between things(people, behaviors, events, etc) when no such relation exists."
+excerpt: "Perceiving a relation between things(people, behaviours, events, etc) when no such relation exists."
 ---

-Perceiving a relation between things(people, behaviors, events, etc) when no such relation exists.
+Perceiving a relation between things(people, behaviours, events, etc) when no such relation exists.
 Eg., minority groups are perceived as having certain traits.

 ### Cause